St. John's vs. Fordham College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 St. John's vs. Fordham BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's game between the St. John's Red Storm (6-3) and the Fordham Rams (5-5) at Madison Square Garden has a good chance to be a one-sided matchup, as our computer prediction projects a final score of 79-67 and heavily favors St. John's to secure the victory.
-Tipoff is at 3:30 PM ET on December 16.
+Saturday's game between the St. John's Red Storm (6-3) and Fordham Rams (5-5) at Madison Square Garden has a projected final score of 79-67 (according to our computer prediction) in favor of heavily favored St. John's, so expect a lopsided matchup.
+The game will begin at 3:30 PM ET on December 16.

+Based on our computer prediction, Fordham projects to cover the 13.5-point spread in its matchup versus St. John's.
+The over/under has been set at 148.5, and the two teams are projected to fall short of that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!